Published

 - A Bose SoundLink Flex retails at $149

-The CHIFENCHY doesn’t out-perform the JBL/Bose on raw sound quality at high volume — there’s a real category gap between $25 and $130 in driver quality, build, and brand warranty.
+The CHIFENCHY doesn’t out-perform the JBL or Bose on raw sound quality at the high end.
+There’s a real category gap between $25 and $130 in driver quality, build, and brand warranty.
 But for the use cases the reviews describe (beach, pool, camping, backyard, road-trip), the gap is smaller than the price difference suggests.
-And reviewers giving it as a gift consistently report the recipient never knew it was a $25 speaker.
+And people giving it as a gift keep saying the recipient never knew it was a $25 speaker.

-Brian R. Gorham’s stereo-pairing observation is the value math at its sharpest: two of these speakers paired in stereo costs $50 total — still well under a single JBL Flip 6 — and delivers actually-stereo audio rather than the mono output of a single $130 unit.
+The stereo-pairing point is the value math at its sharpest: two of these speakers paired in stereo costs $50 total (still well under a single JBL Flip 6) and delivers actually-stereo audio rather than the mono output of a single $130 unit.

-One reviewer (M. Davison, 5-star) summarized the gift-giving angle better than the marketing did: it’s a good system, the music sounds good with no distortion, the battery life is good, and it would make a great gift or stocking stuffer.
+Buyers keep landing on the gift-giving angle: it’s a good little system, the music sounds clean with no distortion, the battery holds, and it makes a great gift or stocking stuffer.

 Buy it if you: